rasheedhbo/Directory-Contents-Lister/README.md

 ## About

-**DirectoryContentsLister** is a simple tool designed to list and organize the contents of a selected directory on a Windows system.
+**Directory Contents Lister** is a simple tool designed to list and organize the contents of a selected directory on a Windows system.
 The application sorts files by type (with folders listed first) and saves the list to a `.txt` file.
 It's perfect for organizing and keeping track of files and subfolders in any directory.

 ---